Human IL-6R Antibody Family

 • the variable region of tocilizumab targeting the human interleukin 6 receptor (hIL-6R)

-• constant region that mediates different effector functions depending on the isotype.
+• a strong>constant region that mediates different effector functions depending on the isotype.

 The effector functions of the human isotypes in this family include antibody‑dependent cell-mediated cytotoxicity/phagocytosis (ADCC/ADCP) and complement-dependent cytotoxicity (CDC).
 You may choose between: